LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 Here we use the `:` operator in conjunction with they keyword `base` to specify that our constructor should call the base class constructor with the argument `weight`.
 This call to the base class constructor will run before the body of the subclass constructor executes.
 This is a useful way to ensure that we're fully initializing our objects.

-You may leave out such a call to a base class constructor only when the base class has a default, or no-arg, constructor (that is, a constructor that takes no arguments).
+You may leave out such a call to a base class constructor only when the base class has a default, or *no-arg*, constructor (that is, a constructor that takes no arguments).
 In such a case, the default constructor is implicitly called for you.
 Here's what this would look like in `HouseCat`, if `Cat` had a default constructor.

 ```csharp
 public HouseCat(string name)